juliemoynat/contact-form-7/README-a11y-fixes.md

 ### 3. Remove `size` attribute on form fields {Tanaguru}

-A `size` attribute is used on form fields but it's not compliant with accessibility rules.
+A `size` attribute is used on form fields but it’s not compliant with accessibility rules.
 CSS must be used instead in order to fix field size.

 #### What have been done